cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 ```

 In practice, when a secure connection is established (like in HTTPS), the server presents its certificate to the client.
 The client, in turn, verifies the certificate's validity by checking the CA's digital signature using the CA's public key, which it trusts.
-If the certificate is valid and trusted, the client can confidently use the public key in the certificate to establish a secure communication channel with the server, ensuring that the data exchanged is encrypted and comes from a verified source.
+If the certificate is valid and trusted, the client can confidently use the public key in the certificate to establish a secure communication channel with the server.
+This ensures that the data exchanged is encrypted and comes from a verified source.

 ## Certificate Authorities